Azure/azure-sdk/_posts/2020-04-21-js-abort-controller.md

 repository: azure/azure-sdk
 ---

 Cancelling in-progress network operations is critical for many applications to maintain responsiveness and avoid waiting for pointless work to complete.
 For example, when downloading a large blob from Azure Storage, a user might want to cancel the download, and it would be nice if we could tell the Storage library that it doesn't need to download any more.
+Or, maybe your process got an interrupt signal because the node is no longer needed or needs to upgrade and you need to stop any in-progress operations and shut down as soon as possible.

-The new Azure SDK libraries for JavaScript and TypeScript have adopted abort signals for just this purpose.
+The new Azure SDK libraries for JavaScript and TypeScript have adopted abort signals for just these purposes.

 ## AbortController &amp; AbortSignal